cyberofficial/Synthalingua/README.md

 #### Please note, make sure you edit the livetranslation.bat/livetranslation.bash file to change the settings.
 If you do not, it will use the default settings.

 You have a 12gb GPU and want to stream the audio from a live stream https://www.twitch.tv/somestreamerhere and want to translate it to English.
 You can run the following command:

-`python transcribe_audio.py --ram 12gb --stream_translate --stream_language Japanese --stream_url https://www.twitch.tv/somestreamerhere`
+`python transcribe_audio.py --ram 12gb --stream_translate --stream_language Japanese --stream https://www.twitch.tv/somestreamerhere`

 Stream Sources from YouTube and Twitch are supported.
 You can also use any other stream source that supports HLS/m3u8.

 You have a GPU with 6GB of memory and you want to use the Japanese model.
 You also want to translate the transcription to English.
 You also want to send the transcription to a Discord channel.
 You also want to set the energy threshold to 300.
 You can run the following command:

 `python transcribe_audio.py --ram 6gb --non_english --translate --language ja --discord_webhook "https://discord.com/api/webhooks/1234567890/1234567890" --energy_threshold 300`

 When choosing ram, you can only choose 1gb, 2gb, 4gb, 6gb, 12gb.
 There are no in-betweens.

 You have a 12gb GPU and you want to translate to Spanish from English, you can run the following command:

 `python transcribe_audio.py --ram 12gb --transcribe --target_language Spanish --non_english --language en`

 Lets say you have multiple audio devices and you want to use the one that is not the default.
 You can run the following command: